Why content is king for your school website

 Meet Ofsted & DfE Requirements

 Aside from the sharing the latest school news, there is also the statutory Ofsted and DfE requirements to consider.
-You can find out more information on Ofsted & DfE requirements by clicking the below.
+Find out more information on Ofsted & DfE requirements.

 If you have any questions on the above, and how we can help you meet any of these standards, you can contact marketing by emailing firstname.lastname@example.org